toptensoftware/VBoxHeadlessTray/readme.markdown

 2. Extract the zip file to a suitable directory

+3. Right click on each of the extracted files, select properties and if present click the "Unblock" button.
+Depending how you extracted the zip file, this may or may not be present/necessary.
+(This removes the warning/UAC prompt when running the program).

-3. Run the correct version (x64/Win32) for your platform. (double click in windows explorer)
+4. Run the correct version (x64/Win32) for your platform. (double click in windows explorer).

-4. Select a machine from the displayed list.
+5. Select a machine from the displayed list.
 VBoxHeadlessTray will powerup the machine.

-5. Right click the tray icon to start/stop/save etc...
+6. Right click the tray icon to start/stop/save etc...

 If a VBoxHeadlessTray machine is running when Windows is shutdown, it will automatically save the machine's state and on Windows restarting, VBoxHeadlessTray will restart itself